daniel-hauser/moneyman/README.md

 ## Why?

-Having all your data in one place lets you view all of your expenses in a beautiful dashboard like [Google Data Studio](https://datastudio.google.com), [Azure Data Explorer dashboards](https://docs.microsoft.com/en-us/azure/data-explorer/azure-data-explorer-dashboards) and [Microsoft Power BI](https://powerbi.microsoft.com/)
+Having all your data in one place lets you view all of your expenses in a beautiful dashboard like [Google Data Studio](https://datastudio.google.com), [Azure Data Explorer dashboards](https://docs.microsoft.com/en-us/azure/data-explorer/azure-data-explorer-dashboards), [Microsoft Power BI](https://powerbi.microsoft.com/) and [YNAB](https://www.ynab.com/).

 ## Important notes